REPRESENTATIVE FLORA AND FAUNA OF SEYMOUR TOWNSHIP,

 Striped skunk Mephitis mephitis

-Eastern chipmunk Tamias striatus C
+Eastern chipmunk Tamias striatus CM

 Coyote Canis latrans most often detected by its scat